jupegarnica/garn-validator/README.md

         noValidKey: 1,
       };
       expect(hasErrors(schema)(obj)).toEqual([
-        new TypeError(
+        new TypeValidationError(
-          "on path /noValidKey value 1 do not match type ()=>false" ),
+          "on path /noValidKey value 1 do not match validator ()=>false" ),
-        new TypeError(
+        new TypeValidationError(
-          'on path /name value "Garn" do not match type /^[a-z]{3,}$/' ),
+          'on path /name value "Garn" do not match regex /^[a-z]{3,}$/' ),
-        new TypeError("on path /age value 18 do not match type age=>age>18"), new EvalError("unexpected key"),
+        new TypeValidationError("on path /age value 18 do not match validator age=>age>18"), new EvalError("unexpected key"),
-        new TypeError(
+        new TypeValidationError(
-          'on path /car/brand value "Honda" do not match type "honda"' ),
+          'on path /car/brand value "Honda" do not match primitive "honda"' ),
-        new TypeError(
+        new TypeValidationError(
-          'on path /car/brand value "Honda" do not match type "toyota"' ),
+          'on path /car/brand value "Honda" do not match primitive "toyota"' ),
-        new TypeError(
+        new TypeValidationError(
-          'on path /car/date value "1982-01-01" do not match type Date' ),
+          'on path /car/date value "1982-01-01" do not match constructor Date' ),
-        new TypeError(
+        new TypeValidationError(
-          "on path /car/country/name value undefined do not match type String" ),
+          "on path /car/country/name value undefined do not match constructor String" ),

-        new TypeError("on path /optional value false do not match type true"), ]);
+        new TypeValidationError("on path /optional value false do not match primitive true"), ]);
     });
   });